COVID-19 State of Emergency (Versión en Español)

 Will CDTFA provide in-person services during the COVID-19 pandemic?

-All of our public counters are temporarily closed for in person services.
-If you have a need, certain services will be made available by appointment only.
+If you have a specific in-person need, certain services will be made available by appointment only.
 Please visit our contact page to find your office email or phone number to request assistance.

 What if I want to make a tax payment at a local office?